-Deadline for Expressions of Interest Extended to 15 May 2019 by 5pm (New Zealand Standard time)
+Deadline for submission Extended to 1 September 2019 by 5pm (New Zealand Standard time)

 QuakeCoRE, in collaboration with the National Centre for Research on Earthquake Engineering (NCREE), is excited to announce a competition to predict the response of reinforced concrete (RC) structures with torsional irregularities to earthquake shaking.
 Two half- scale RC structures with torsional irregularities are to be tested under uni-directional shaking at NCREE Tainan in 2019.
 The Participant with the best predictions (in two categories) shall be awarded NZ$3,000 in travel funding (details are below).

 Past earthquakes have highlighted the vulnerability to damage and collapse of reinforced concrete buildings with torsional eccentricities/irregularities.
 The available evidence suggests that the primary issue in these buildings is related to large displacement demands resulting in localized damage or failure of structural elements on the flexible sides.
 Assessment of such existing structures is critical in seismically active regions and reliable methods to estimate torsional displacement demand could help prioritize retrofit efforts and prevent catastrophic failures in future events.

 A series of tests are being conducted to improve and calibrate methods in existing guidelines to estimate drift demands and capture torsional demand.
 Two ½ scale 7-story RC structures with torsional irregularities are to be tested on the earthquake simulator in the Tainan Lab of NCREE.
 The specimens are designed to represent RC structures constructed in the past and to have different sources of eccentricities, to study inelastic torsional response.

 25 March 2019: Announcement, dissemination of information including drawings, and input ground motion